BYU-AUVSI/a6000_ros/README.md

 Configure your a6000 in 'PC Remote' mode by navigating: `Menu -> Suitcase tab on top right -> Page 4 -> USB Connection -> PC Remote`.

+To properly get/set settings it also seems to be important to turn off 'Auto Review': `Menu -> Setting Gear Tab -> Page 1 -> Auto Review -> Off`.

 Plug the camera into the computer via USB.

 ## Build